Cubeir/Vanilla-RTX-App/README.md

 # Vanilla-RTX-App
 Everything you'll ever need to easily acesss Minecraft RTX and unlock its full potential brought together in one place.

-All-in-one Vanilla RTX app lets you automatically update the ray tracing packages for the latest Minecraft releases, tune various aspects of Vanilla RTX resource packs to your preferences, easily enable Minecraft's ray tracing, manage and install BetterRTX shader mods, swap or upgrade DLSS, and more...
+All-in-one Vanilla RTX App lets you automatically update the ray tracing packages for the latest Minecraft releases, tune various aspects of Vanilla RTX resource packs to your preferences, easily enable Minecraft's ray tracing, manage and install BetterRTX shader mods, swap or upgrade DLSS, and more...
 Ensuring ray tracing is accessible to new players, and frictionless for existing users—despite years of neglect from Mojang.
 <!-- Microsoft Store badge -->
 <p align="center">